chimie-paristech-CTM/TS-tools/README.md

 1. '--reactive-complex-factors-intra': Specifies a list of floating-point numbers representing reactive complex factors for intra-molecular interactions.
 2. '--reactive-complex-factors-inter': Specifies a list of floating-point numbers representing reactive complex factors for inter-molecular interactions.
-3. '--solvent': Specifies the name of the solvent (needs to be supported both in xTB and Gaussian16, e.g., 'water')
+3. '--solvent': Specifies the name of the solvent (needs to be supported in xTB, e.g., 'water')
 4. '--freq-cut-off': Specifies the imaginary frequency cut-off used during filtering of plausible starting points for transition state guess optimization.
 5. '--target-dir': Specifies the working directory in which all files will be saved; final reactant, product and TS guess geometries (as well as the TS .log file) are saved in another directory with the ’final_’ prefix.